Gender and Politics; Race and Politics; Canadian Politics; Electoral Politics

 |Office:||A627 Loeb Building|

-Dr. Erin Tolley is Associate Professor in the Department of Political Science at Carleton University.
+Dr. Erin Tolley is the Canada Research Chair in Gender, Race, and Inclusive Politics and Associate Professor in the Department of Political Science at Carleton University.
 She is an expert on the relationship between socio-demographic diversity and Canadian politics, with a specific interest in representation and gendered and racialized dynamics in political institutions.
 A methodological pluralist, Dr. Tolley is particularly committed to primary data collection that addresses questions about electoral politics using a diversity lens.
-Her book, Framed: Media and the Coverage of Race in Canadian Politics, was recognized with the Donald Smiley Prize as the best book published in Canadian government and politics in 2016.
+Her book, Framed: Media and the Coverage of Race in Canadian Politics, was recognized with the 2017 Donald Smiley Prize as the best book published in Canadian government and politics.
 Her work has appeared in the Canadian Journal of Political Science, Electoral Studies, Politics & Gender, the Journal of Ethnic and Migration Studies, and a number of other peer-reviewed outlets.
-She is the co-editor of five books and frequently provides media commentary on issues related to diversity, representation, and politics.
+She is the co-editor of six books and frequently provides media commentary on issues related to diversity, representation, and politics.

 Erin Tolley, Randy Besco and Semra Sevi.
-2020.
-Who Controls the Purse Strings: A Longitudinal Study of Gender and Donations in Canadian Politics, Politics & Gender (FirstView).
+2022.
+Who Controls the Purse Strings: A Longitudinal Study of Gender and Donations in Canadian Politics, Politics & Gender 18(1): 244-272.

 Randy Besco and Erin Tolley.
-2020.
-Ethnic Group Differences in Donations to Electoral Candidates, Journal of Ethnic and Migration Studies (FirstView).
+2022.
+Ethnic Group Differences in Donations to Electoral Candidates, Journal of Ethnic and Migration Studies 48(5): 1072-1094.

 Erin Tolley.
 2020.
 Hidden in Plain Sight: The Representation of Immigrants and Minorities in Political Science Textbooks, International Journal of Canadian Studies 57: 47-70.